 Before the War Hooge Chateau stood near this spot, but by July 1915 artillery had reduced it to rubble and it was never rebuilt.
 The current building, a hotel and restaurant, was built on the site of the original stables.

 In October 1914, during the First Battle of Ypres, the Chateau was being used as the headquarters of the staff of the British 1st & 2nd Divisions as they directed the desperate fighting to prevent the Germans taking Ypres.
 On 31st October a number of German shells exploded on or around the chateau, two penetrating the rooms where British officers were in conference.
 Both Divisional Commanders, Major Generals Lomax (1st Division) and Monro (2nd Division) were wounded along with others in attendance; six British officers were killed as a consequence of the shelling including Lomax, who would die of his injuries nearly six months later.
+On the subjects of generals, if they interest you, try clicking here for a detailed look at these much-maligned men.

 Anyway, first a brief resumé of the main actions that took place here, and then on to the photos: